What is an architecture precedent study?

 Explanation and Communication

-Precedent studies can be used to explain and communicate the vision of project, from how a building for example might house its occupants, through to material choices and its finished appearance.
+Precedent studies can be used to explain and communicate the vision of a project, for example from how a building might house its occupants, through to material choices and its finished appearance.

 Peers, tutors, and clients have confidence in what they can understand, and if you can provide examples of what already exists, then it becomes far more difficult to misinterpret the designers vision.